zalenix/portaldocs/portal-sdk/templates/design-patterns-resource-create.md

-﻿# Resource Create
+﻿# Create a resource
-The resource create pattern provides a simple, intuitive and quick experience for creating resources.
+The "create a resource" pattern provides a simple, intuitive and quick experience for creating resources.

-# Context
+## Context
-Users need to create Azure resources.
+Users want to create Azure resources.

-# Problem
+## Problem
 Creating a resource in Azure can vary from a simple experience with a few required fields to a complex one with many fields, concepts and related resources.

-# Solution
+## Solution
 The resource create pattern enables quick configuration of a new resource by using a minimum number of fields and providing default values.
 The pattern also enables users to walk through detailed configuration options in order to manually set many resource options.
 The experience uses a fullscreen page with tabs to separate related configuration steps and guide the user during the create process.

-## Also known as
+### Also known as

 - Full screen create
 - Tabbed create
+- Create wizard
+- Resource create

-# Examples
+## Examples

 ## Example image
 <div style="max-width:800px">
 <img alttext="Resource create example" src="../media/design-patterns-resource-create/Resource-create-1.png"  />
 </div>

-## Example uses
+### Example uses
 These Azure resources are good examples of this design pattern

 * [Free account virtual machine](https://rc.portal.azure.com/#create/microsoft.freeaccountvirtualmachine)
 * [IoT hub](https://rc.portal.azure.com/#create/Microsoft.IotHub)
 * [Kubernetes service](https://rc.portal.azure.com/#create/microsoft.aks)

-# Use when
+## Use when
 Creating a resource in Azure

 ## Anatomy